vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/052/04_yasya_tvamindra.md

 vayám in c.

-Ge (followed by Scar 225) takes vā́je as part of the voc. phrase in b: “du im Kampf Sieghafter, Ratreicher.”
+Geldner (followed by Scar 225) takes vā́je as part of the voc. phrase in b: “du im Kampf Sieghafter, Ratreicher.”
 This is possible, I suppose, and even favored by the pāda boundary, but I take it as one of those locative absolutes without expressed participle, like common dháne “when the stake (is set).”